All Episodes

 This is just Virginia and Maryland.

-Let's go to the audio sounds, which is a question.
+Let's go to the audio sound.

-Go to the audio sound bites.
+Let's go to the audio soundbites.

-Uh DNC TV here explaining the exit poll.
+DNC TV here explaining the exit poll.

 In Maryland, it was somewhat different.

-Uh DNC TV wanted to focus on the exit poll data regarding talk radio in Maryland.
+DNC TV wanted to focus on the exit poll data regarding talk radio in Maryland.

-Here is uh the the uh correspondent Nora O'Donnell.
+Here is the correspondent, Nora O'Donnell.

 This electorate enjoys listening to conservative talk radio.

-And it's pretty interesting number since conservative talk show hosts like Rush Limbaugh have questioned McCain's conservative credentials.
+And it's a pretty interesting number since conservative talk show hosts like Rush Limbaugh have questioned McCain's conservative credentials.

 And in Maryland, we found that 31% said they tune in frequently, 34% listen occasionally.